harshajagadeesh01/HarshasBookStore/HarshasBookStore/README.txt

 14:10 Added IRepository.cs file inside IRepository folder and modified the code so that it can be used to CRUD operations

 14:20 Created Repository.cs file and modified the code to create the constructors and dependency injection

+2023-11-10

+14:30 Continued working on the the project

+14:39 Created individual repos for category and all potential models and created the following files: CategoryRepository.cs and ICategoryRepository.cs

+working on CategoryRepository.cs